martinring/thesis/src/2-Pre-Deployment.md

 operations (operational refinement).
 An example of data refinement is the introduction of new classes or attributes; an example of operational refinement is the implementation of a single operation by a state diagram.

-From the FSL to the ESL, we have the usual implementation of SysML diagrams, except that we may map blocks in the FSL to instances of the `sc_module` class (corresponding to the fact that in hardware, objects exist more or less *a priori*).
+From the FSL to the ESL, we have the usual implementation of SysML diagrams, except that we may map classes in the FSL to instances of the `sc_module` class (corresponding to the fact that in hardware, objects exist more or less *a priori*).
 Within the ESL (i.e. between two SystemC models) we do not consider refinement, as this would require a more sophisticated semantic modelling of SystemC to consider e.g. timing requirements.

 A system development consists of several *layers* $L_1,\ldots,L_n$, which group specifications from one